 Most people, including politicians, who after all, make decisions on behalf all of us, think that a fully developed Superintelligence (Artificial General Intelligence) is decades away, and by then we will have it under our full control.
 Unfortunately, this view ignores immense difficulties in controlling a fully developed Superintelligence.
 Furthermore, it takes a naively optimistic view that we will create the so-called friendly Superintelligence, which will do us no harm.
-Finally, this view completely ignores the fact that within a decade we may have an Immature Superintelligence that will have a general intelligence of an ant but immense destructive powers, which it may apply either erroneously or in a purposeful malicious way.
+Finally, this view completely ignores the fact that within a decade we may have, what I would call, an Immature Superintelligence, which will have a general intelligence of an ant but immense destructive powers, which it may apply either erroneously or in a purposeful malicious way.

 What is the probability of such a de facto government coming into existence?
-In ‘normal’ circumstances, if over the next decade we have no world war, no nuclear conflict, no worldwide pandemics on a scale greater than the Spanish flu of the 1920, and no major AI-related catastrophic, but not existential event, the chances of forming such a government are, in my view, close to zero.
-Paradoxically, the only hope that we may have for creating a de facto World Government (which would include the majority, but not all countries) is that some of those near catastrophic events, caused by the Immature Superintelligence, such as launching nuclear missiles either by an error or maliciously, will occur.
+In ‘normal’ circumstances, if over this decade we have no world war, no nuclear conflict, no catastrophic pandemics, and no major AI-related catastrophe, then the chances of forming such a government are, in my view, close to zero.
+Paradoxically, the only hope that we may have for creating a de facto World Government (which would include most, but not all countries) is that some of those near catastrophic events, caused by the Immature Superintelligence, such as launching nuclear missiles either by an error or maliciously, will occur.

-Similarly, like with climate change-related serious fires, hurricanes or floods, or like after the Cuban crisis, when the world has significantly reduced the number of nuclear weapons (still a long way to go), such a serious event may convince many nations that we must make some sacrifices and can only be safe if we act together.
+Similarly, like with climate change-related serious fires, hurricanes or floods, or like after the Cuban crisis, when the world has significantly reduced the number of nuclear weapons (still a long way to go), only similar serious events may convince many nations that we must make some sacrifices and that we can only be safer if we act together.
 That will mean passing part of the national sovereignty and individual freedoms to a strong federal government that would have the best chances to keep us safe.
-As it has been mentioned many times on this website, the organization that has the best experience and motives to become such a de facto World Government is, in my view, the European Union.
+As has been mentioned many times on this website, the organization that has the best experience and motives to become such a de facto World Government is, in my view, the European Union.
 It should be transformed into a shallow European Federation of nations, rather than states, which would still enable the member countries preserve their national identity and culture.
 Only such an organisation might have a reasonably effective control over an Immature Superintelligence.